 You can change the service logon account to an account other than the current system account.
-You can specify logon accounts for services running on computers in the managed domain or managed subtree.
-You can specify the local system account or a specific user account.
+You can specify the local system account, a specific user account, or a group Managed Service Account (gMSA) as the service logon account.

 Restart a service